Pathwise Stieltjes integrals of discontinuously evaluated stochastic processes: Results

 exists almost surely. \end{theorem}

-\begin{remark} If the random variable $X_t$ admits a probability density function at every $t \in [0,T]$, then the assumption that $f(X_{0+})$ exists almost surely is automatically valid, because the set of discontinuities of $f$ is countable. \end{remark}
+\begin{remark} \changedi{The limit $f(X_{0+}) = \lim_{t \to 0} f(X_t)$ exists on the event that $X_0$ lies outside the discontinuity set of $f$.
+Especially, the assumption that $f(X_{0+})$ exists almost surely is automatically valid when $X_t$ admits a probability density function at $t=0$, because the set of discontinuities of $f$ is countable. } \end{remark}

-\begin{remark} By examining the proof of Theorem~\ref{the:ZSIntegral} (actually its key argument in the proof of Proposition~\ref{the:GagliardoComposite}) it is evident that a sufficient condition for the existence of the integral is that
+\begin{remark} By examining the proof of Theorem~\ref{the:ZSIntegral} (actually, its key argument in the proof of Proposition~\ref{the:GagliardoComposite}) it is evident that a sufficient condition for the existence of the integral is that

 for some $\theta \in (1-\beta,\alpha)$.
 This condition means that while $X$ may (and does in our cases of interest) cross some levels infinitely often, the crossings do not occur too often in the above sense.
-Furthermore, Assumption~\ref{ass:Density} guarantees that \eqref{eq:sufficient} holds for process $X$.
-Consequently, the integral exists for all Hölder continuous nonrandom processes $x: [0,T] \to \R$ satisfying
+Furthermore, Assumption~\ref{ass:Density} guarantees that \eqref{eq:sufficient} holds for \changedi{the} process $X$.
+Consequently, the integral exists for all \Holder continuous nonrandom processes $x: [0,T] \to \R$ satisfying

 \end{remark}